williaml12/Local-Edge-AI-Voice-Assistant/README.md

 This application takes full advantage of the **Custom Bricks** feature.

-Since the advanced Kokoro TTS model is not part of the standard built-in Bricks library, it is bundled directly into the project under the `bricks/` directory.
-This allows the Python backend to seamlessly import and utilize the `KokoroTTS` class just like any native component (`from kokoro_tts import KokoroTTS`), demonstrating how developers can extend the Arduino App Lab ecosystem with their own state-of-the-art AI models.
+Since the advanced Kokoro TTS and Local ASR (Whisper Container) models are not part of the standard built-in Bricks library, it is bundled directly into the project under the `bricks/` directory.
+This allows the Python backend to seamlessly import and utilize the `KokoroTTS` and `asr_local` classes just like any native component (`from kokoro_tts import KokoroTTS` and `import asr_local`), demonstrating how developers can extend the Arduino App Lab ecosystem with their own state-of-the-art AI models.

 ## Bricks Used